MRoth1910/Vesperale-Romanum/README.md

 The Vesperale Romanum has thousands of pieces that need to be proofread and then typeset.
 Some pieces (mostly antiphons of the Proprium Tempore) remain to be transcribed and uploaded to Gregobase or edited there.
 At that point, they can then be typeset.

 # Why a new vesperale?
-It is intended as a replacement for print copies, given that neither the full antiphonal nor either vesperale (Vaticana or Solesmes) are in print.
+It is intended as a replacement for print copies, given that neither the full antiphonal nor either vesperale (Vaticana or Solesmes) are in print or are easily obtained.
 Further, we wish to take advantage of Gregorio, which allows for computer typesetting of Gregorian chant via LuaLaTeX; this is superior to relying on scans, since even if a high-quality scan were available, the quality of the printed score would quickly deterioate, which is the case with the republished _Liber Usualis_ and _Liber Brevior,_ where the neumes such as the quilisma or the rhythmic signs (notably the ictus) are not always identifiable.

 However, this is not simply a reproduction.
 We aim to improve upon the traditional books to make the book as easy to use as possible, although a certain familiarity with the office is required due to the nature of a printed book.